Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 Stories are a big part of how to grow on Twitch.
 No stories, no visibility.
 You will need to play with your stories as much as your posts.
 They can actually bring you more visibility than you can think.

-Stories’ length are 15 seconds.
+Stories’ length is 15 seconds.
 You can share a short video or a picture with different messages.

 They are quite useful for:

-- telling your followers that you are starting your live now
+- telling your followers that you are starting your Livestream now

 - presenting behind the scenes pictures or footage